-Say you go to a company’s website and are interested in learning more about a service.
-You fill out an Internet form with your name, and often your address, your email address, and your phone number.
-When you hit submit on the form, you have entrusted a business with your personally identifiable information; and, most of these companies don’t just use it to reach out to you about the product or service you were interested in.
-Why is this an important issue for Phoenix IT security for your business?
+Let’s say you visit a company’s website and want to learn more about a service.
+You provide your name, as well as your email address, and phone number, on a form.
+You have entrusted a business with your personal identifying information when you complete a form, and most of these businesses don’t just use it to contact you about the product or service you were interested in.
+Why is this a critical concern for your company’s IT security?

-- Read Apps Terms of Service - We know, we know, this suggestion is one of pure tedium.
-You don’t have to know every word of the Terms of Service agreements you agree to, but you should know what kind of data collection policy the app or service has before agreeing to give them access to your data.
+- Read the Terms of Service for Apps — We know, we know, this is a piece of dreaded advice.
+You don’t have to understand every word of the Terms of Service agreements you sign, but you should be aware of the app’s or service’s data-collecting policy before agreeing to allow them access to your data.

-- Watch out for Phishing Scams - Knowing how to decipher when you are getting scammed is important.
-A phishing scam can come over social media, instant messaging, or most frequently, email.
-If you get an email from an organization that typically won’t send you an email for that purpose, you should confirm the legitimacy before you click on anything.
+- Keep an eye out for phishing scams – It’s critical to understand how to recognize when you’re being conned.
+Phishing scams can be spread through social media, instant messaging, or email.
+If you receive an email from a company that doesn’t normally send you emails for that purpose, you should double-check the validity before doing anything.

-- Monitor your financial activity - Today there are several services dedicated to helping people manage their finances more effectively.
-Finding one that you trust and provides you access to credit reports is very useful.
+- Monitor your financial activities – There are a variety of programs available today to assist consumers in better managing their finances.
+Finding one you can trust and who will provide you access to your credit reports is really beneficial.

-- Use strong passwords - Passwords that are over twelve characters and feature symbols, numbers, and a mix of upper and lowercase letters are the most effective.
+- Use strong passwords – The best secure passwords are those that are longer than twelve characters and include symbols, numbers, and a combination of upper and lowercase letters.